Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsection{Retrieval Performance Analysis}

-To better understand how representation alignment may affect downstream performance, we compute Precision@K in text-to-image and image-to-text retrieval tasks.
-Since dataset sizes are quite different, to ensure a fair comparison, we use a random subset of 1K <image,text> pairs from each dataset to compute the 4 common metrics mentioned previously.
-Then, we use all 4K pairs from IMDB and 20K-pair subsets (for efficiency) from both Flickr30K and MS-COCO to learn the best metrics (i.e., cosine similarity) with MLPs using 2 different loss functions,\footnote{Earlier experiments with different number of pairs performed similarly.} trained on random disjoint splits (80\% of the data for training, 10\% for validation, and 10\% for testing).
-Considering that we use concatenated features of images and texts, the input dimensions of MLPs vary accordingly.
-We trained 72 MLPs in total, corresponding to 3 datasets along with 6 feature extractors in \autoref{subsec:models} for both text-to-image and image-to-text tasks, using either MSE or contrastive loss.
+To better understand how representation alignment may affect downstream performance, we compute Recall@K in text-to-image and image-to-text retrieval tasks.
+Since dataset sizes are quite different, to ensure a fair comparison, we use a random subset of 1K \texttt{<image,text>} pairs from each dataset to compute the 4 common metrics mentioned in \autoref{tab:metrics}.
+Then, we use all 4K pairs from IMDB and 20K-pair subsets (for efficiency) from both Flickr30K and MS-COCO to align representations through MLPs and transformer-based models with 2 different loss functions, trained on random disjoint splits (80\% of the data for training, 10\% for validation, and 10\% for testing).
+All models are trained with the same splits and the same random seed.
+Considering that we use representations of images and texts, the input dimensions of models vary accordingly.
+We show the details of representation dimensions and the corresponding model sizes in \autoref{tab:params} in \ref{app:params}.
+We trained 144 models in total, corresponding to 2 architectures across 3 datasets along with 6 feature extractors (\autoref{subsec:models}) for both text-to-image and image-to-text tasks, using either MSE or contrastive loss.